BrewhouseTeam/brewhouseteam.github.io/_posts/2015-09-20-welcome-lee-post.md

 ---
 layout: post
-title: "Color Me Good: Brewhouse adds a new Product Designer to the mix"
+title: "Colour Me Good: Brewhouse adds a new Product Designer to the mix"
 date: 2015-09-21 11:11
 draft: false
 author: lana
 published: true
 ---

 As Brewhouse Software continues to grow, we’re finding more and more of our hires seem to have music in their souls.
-This certainly isn’t a prerequisite but If this *developing tasty software* thing doesn’t work out, we’re definitely forming a band!
+This certainly isn’t a prerequisite but if this *developing tasty software* thing doesn’t work out, we’re definitely forming a band!

 ![Lee3](/images/posts/2015/09/Lee3.png)

 Meet, [Lee](https://twitter.com/leemnelson_).
 He’s our new **Product Designer**.
 And his former life as a deejay enables him to fit in perfectly with our musically inclined bunch.
 This coupled with the fact that he is an ace designer make him the perfect addition to the Brewhouse team -- we couldn’t have designed this better ourselves!

-> *“Lee joining the team is a huge milestone for us; it signifies the continued investment we’re making in our efforts to promote design within the process of making products people love.”* - [Pat](https://twitter.com/patdryburgh), Design Director
+> *&ldquo;Lee joining the team is a huge milestone for us; it signifies the continued investment we’re making in our efforts to promote design within the process of making products people love.&rdquo;* - [Pat](https://twitter.com/patdryburgh), Design Director

-Let’s learn a little more him.
+Let’s learn a little more about Lee.

 <!-- break -->